ucsb-cs148-w26/pj07-syllabus-to-cal-2pm/team/AI_CODING.md

 # Divya

+**Google Stitch**:

-I used Google Stitch in order to design the layout and flow of the PDF upload process.
+I used Google Stitch to design the layout and flow of the PDF upload process.
 Instead of keeping the single PDF upload page, I wanted to transform adding a class/syllabus into a multi-screen process.

-I wasn’t sure how to go about this, so I consulted Google Stitch to produce sample wireframes and UI components that matched our current design aesthetic.
-It was very helpful in quickly mixing our existing layout with my ideas for how to organize the class adding process, and I will continue to use this tool for planning prior to implementing features.
-Whenever I was given designs that didn’t illustrate my requirements, I would keep remixing the output with specific details about the features I wanted to change/add.
+* Consulted Google Stitch to produce sample wireframes and UI components that matched our current design aesthetic
+* Used the tool to quickly blend our existing layout with my ideas for organizing the class adding process
+* Whenever designs didn't meet my requirements, I iteratively kept remixing the output with specific details about features I wanted to change or add
+* Found this planning approach valuable, and I will continue using this tool for design planning prior to implementing features

+**Claude**:

+I also used Claude to assist me in implementing certain frontend features, which significantly accelerated my development process.

+* Helped me to find solutions quickly and better understand Swift syntax and patterns
+* Helped bridge knowledge gaps as I learned the framework
-I also used Claude to assist me in implementing certain frontend features.
-I found it very helpful, as I was able to find solutions quickly and better understand Swift.
-I needed to run and test the code after implementing a feature, as Claude occasionally made assumptions about available properties or methods.
+* Required testing and validation —> I needed to run and test code after implementing each feature, as Claude occasionally made assumptions about available properties or methods
+* Developed a workflow of implementation followed by verification to ensure compatibility with our codebase

 # Yuhang